-The Donald Blake Center at WWU is dedicated to combating racism and its effects on contemporary social and cultural life.
-To this aim, the center promotes academic research, holds conferences, offers pedagogy workshops on curriculum inclusiveness and multiculturalism, and encourages student-led involvement in inner-city missions and social justice campaigns.
+The Donald Blake Center, named for Donald Blake, WWU professor of biological sciences from 1962 to 1969 and one of the first African American tenure track faculty members hired by the university, is dedicated to combating racism and its effects on contemporary social and cultural life.
+To this aim, the DBC promotes academic research, holds conferences, and offers pedagogy workshops on curriculum inclusiveness and multiculturalism and encourages student-led involvement in inner-city missions and social justice campaigns.